report2model/assistant_test/README.md

 # License

-This project is MIT licensed for use by all.
+This project is MIT licensed for open use by all.

 # Acknowledgments